-In addition to the Scottish Government's concessionary travel schemes, some local authorities offer other non-bus concessions which are also delivered on the NEC.
-These non-bus concessions are available to cardholders who live in that area and are available on a local basis.
+In addition to the Scottish Government's concessionary travel schemes, some local authorities offer other travel concessions which are also delivered on the NEC.
+These concessions are available to cardholders who live in that area and are available on a local basis.

 The Scottish National Blind Persons' Scheme is also delivered on the NEC, but is not operated by the Scottish Government.
-This is a voluntary arrangement between local authorities, COSLA and participating transport operators and provides free rail and ferry travel throughout Scotland for cardholders who have the eye symbol on their NEC indicating they have a card due to a visual impairment.
+This is a voluntary arrangement between local authorities, COSLA and participating transport operators and provides free rail and ferry travel throughout Scotland for eligible cardholders.

-148,527 young people (aged 16 to 18) had access to concessionary travel with a Young Scot NEC as of the end of October 2021.
-As of end October 2023, over 2.3m people in Scotland have an NEC which provides access to concessionary travel, consisting of over 700k young people and over 1.6m older and disabled people.
-The number of young cardholders has increased 31% since October 2022, growing rapidly since the introduction of the scheme in 2022.
-The number of older and disabled cardholders has continued to increase steadily each year, with a 21% increase since 2017.
+As of the end of October 2021, prior to the launch of the Young Persons' (Under 22s) Free Bus Travel scheme, 148,527 young people (aged 16 to 18) had access to concessionary travel with a Young Scot NEC.
+As of the end of October 2024, over 2.3m people in Scotland have an NEC which provides access to concessionary travel, consisting of over 780k young people and over 1.5m older and disabled people.
+The number of young cardholders has increased 12% since October 2023, growing rapidly since the introduction of the scheme in 2022.
+The number of older and disabled cardholders has continued to increase steadily each year, with a 17% increase since 2017.
 (2.13)

-The majority of cardholders (90%) in the Older and Disabled Persons' scheme are eligible on the basis of age.
+The majority of cardholders (89%) in the Older and Disabled Persons' scheme are eligible on the basis of age.
 Of those who have a pass for disabilities or visual impairments, 76% have a companion card which allows someone to travel with them for free.
 A breakdown of cardholder numbers by local authority is shown in Table 2.14.
 Please note that local authority refers to where the card was issued.
 (2.13)